 You can also ensure that the breeder has completed all necessary vaccinations, such as heartworm and parasite treatment.
 You will be responsible for paying any additional costs if your pet does not receive the necessary checkups.
 The breeder’s responsibility is to inquire if they will cover these costs before you pay and collect all pertinent medical paperwork.
 Make sure to ask about any vet visits that are not included.
 If you are new to Yorkie care, ask for help and information.

 5. Health check

-Although detailed medical records are required, it is a good idea to physically inspect the Yorkie before you bring it home.
+Although detailed medical records are required, it is a good idea to inspect the Yorkie before you bring it home physically.
 These include the ears, eyes, ears, rear, and fur.
 You should immediately identify any discoloration or other physical defects in the dog’s coat.
 An ill puppy will display visible signs of illness.

 6. Personal connection

 You are searching for a companion that you can love and care for.
 It doesn’t matter how long the tail is or the fur color, but the relationship you have with your puppy.
 You will not be disappointed if you choose with your heart.